zio/zio-actors/docs/about/contributing.md

 ---
 id: about_contributing
-title:  "ZIO Contributor Guidelines"
+title:  "ZIO-Actors Contributor Guidelines"
 ---

-Thank you for your interest in contributing to ZIO, which is a small, zero-dependency library for doing type-safe, composable concurrent and asynchronous programming!
+Thank you for your interest in contributing to ZIO-Actors, which is a small, zero-dependency library for doing type-safe, composable concurrent and asynchronous programming!

 We welcome contributions from all people!
-You will learn about functional programming, and you will add your own unique touch to the ZIO project.
+You will learn about functional programming, and you will add your own unique touch to the ZIO-Actors project.
 We are happy to help you to get started and to hear your suggestions and answer your questions.

-_You too can contribute to ZIO, we believe in you!_
+_You too can contribute to ZIO-Actors, we believe in you!_

 # Contributing